 Once the complete logic of the cipher machine had been worked out by Bill Tutte and the codebreakers, the next step was to try to mechanise some of this to enable the enciphered texts to be read in a faster time than the current manual methods.

 Firstly, in 1942, the Post Office Research Labs at Dollis Hill were requested to build a machine capable of duplicating the logic worked out by Tutte.
-Frank Morrell producted a rack of uniselectors and relays which emulated the logic.
-This machine was called "Tunny" and could be connected up to a teleprinter.
+Frank Morrell produced a rack of uniselectors and relays which emulated the logic.
+This machine was called "Tunny" and could be connected to a teleprinter.
 Once the settings for the pins and start positions had been worked out by hand and entered, typing in the original cipher text would print out the plain text message.
 The hand methods though could take four to six weeks to generate so something faster was required.

-At this point, a mathmatician called Max Newman though it would be possible to automate the process for finding the settings using a machine.
+At this point, a mathematician called Max Newman though it would be possible to automate the process for finding the settings using a machine.
 He approached TRE at Malvern to design an electronic machine to run the double-delta method worked out by Tutte to find the wheel start positions.
-The machine was build at Dollis Hill and quickly became known as Heath Robinson after the cartoonist and illustrator best known for drawing complex contraptions.
+The machine was built at Dollis Hill and quickly became known as Heath Robinson after the cartoonist and illustrator best known for drawing complex contraptions.

-Heath Robinson worked well enough to prove the concept, but was a constant struggle to run consistantly.
+Heath Robinson worked well enough to prove the concept but was a constant struggle to run consistently.
 It had two paper tapes which ran at 1,000 characters per second which had to be kept matched together in sync.
 One tape had the wheel patterns and the second had the enciphered message.
 Each run through of tape would calculate the double-delta and then the relative position of the tapes would be adjusted by one and the measurement repeated.
 The main problems included the tape ripping or stretching which meant the counts were no longer valid.

 Newman went to Dollis Hill and met with a brilliant electronics engineer, Tommy Flowers, with the hope that a better solution could be provided.